Rhabdomyolysis Signs and Symptoms continued...

-Early diagnosis and treatment of rhabdomyolysis are keys to a successful outcome.
+Early diagnosis and treatment of rhabdomyolysis and its causes are keys to a successful outcome.
 You can expect full recovery with prompt treatment.
-Doctors can even reverse kidney failure.
+Doctors can even reverse kidney damage.
 However, if compartment syndrome is not treated early enough, it may cause lasting damage.

 If rhabdomyolysis is related to a medical condition, such as diabetes or a thyroid disorder, appropriate treatment for the medical condition will be needed.
 And if rhabdomyolysis is related to a medication or drug, its use will need to be stopped or replaced with an alternative.